EOSIO/eos/README.md

 1587000ms thread-0   chain_controller.cpp:235      _push_block          ] initf #5 @2017-09-04T04:26:27  | 0 trx, 0 pending, exectime_ms=0
 ```

+<a name="accountssmartcontracts"></a>
 ## Example "Currency" Contract Walkthrough

 EOS comes with example contracts that can be uploaded and run for testing purposes.
-Below we will demonstrate how to upload and interact with it.
+Below is demonstrated how to upload and interact with the sample contract "currency".

 <a name="smartcontractexample"></a>
 ### Example smart contracts

-Before we can publish the **currency** contract we'll need some accounts.

-Run the node:
+First, run the node

 ```bash
 cd ~/eos/build/programs/eosd/